x-hansong/CodeMaker/README.md

 - **Delete template**: click "Delete Template" button to delete a template.

 ![property](http://7xjtfr.com1.z0.glb.clouddn.com/codemaker2.png)
-- **classNumber**: The template context will contain the class which user select when trigger the generate action. for example, the number is 1, the template context only has the focused class: $class0; if the number is 2, when you trigger the generate action, you need select a class, then the template context will have tow class entry: $class0, $class1
+- **classNumber**: The template context will contain the class which user select when trigger the generate action. for example, the number is 1, the template context only has the focused class: $class0; if the number is 2, when you trigger the generate action, you need select a class, then the template context will have two class entry: $class0, $class1
 - **className**: The class name support velocity and the template context.